-Just three weeks out from the Gold Coast Airport Marathon race weekend, it’s probably not a bad time to start thinking about your nutrition leading up to your race.
+In the weeks leading up to the Gold Coast Marathon race weekend, it’s not a bad time to start thinking about your nutrition.

 With increased training comes a need for good nutrition to allow your body to benefit from the extra work you’ve been doing out on the road.